refinedev/refine/documentation/tutorial/ui-libraries/intro/ant-design/react-router/index.md

 ## Adding Ant Design Dependencies

 Let's get started with adding our dependencies.
-We'll be needing `antd` to use Ant Design components and to get Refine integrated hooks and components, we'll be installing `@refinedev/antd` package.
+To use Ant Design components and access Refine's integrated hooks and components, we need to install the `@refinedev/antd package`.

 <InstallPackagesCommand args="antd @refinedev/antd"/>